mhesselbarth/suppoRt/README.md

 Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

-To see how to contribute to this project, please see the [Contributing guidelines](CONTRIBUTING.md).
+To contribute to this project, please see the [Contributing guidelines](CONTRIBUTING.md).